Hackership/http-fun/README.md

 ## Preamble

 This interactive learning material assumes you are familiar with the command line (Shell/Terminal) and have done some web server programming before.
-You don't need to be no expert on either of them, but if you hear about them the first time, you will struggle
+You don't need to be an expert on either of them, but if you hear about them the first time, you will struggle.

 ## Installation Instructions